richard9106/project-1/README.md

 ___
 # Deployment

 The project was deployed on GitHub Pages.
-I used Gitpod as a development environment where I commited all changes to git version control system.
+I used VsCode as a development environment where I commited all changes to git version control system.
-I used push command in Gitpod to save changes into GitHub.
+I used push command in VsCode save changes into GitHub.

 To deploy a project I had to:

-* Log in to GitHub and click on repository to deploy ([MP1](https://github.com/marcin-kli/MP1))
+* Log in to GitHub and click on repository to deploy ([PROJECT 1](https://github.com/richard9106/project-1))
 * select `Settings` and find GitHub Pages section at the very bottom of the page
 * from source select `none` and then `Milestone-Projects` branch.
 * click `save` and page was deployed after auto-refresh.
->  Your site is published at https://marcin-kli.github.io/MP1/
+>  Your site is published at https://richard9106.github.io/project-1/

 To run localy:

+### Firts method
-* Log in to GitHub and click on repository to download ([MP1](https://github.com/marcin-kli/MP1))
+* Log in to VScode account and link your repository to be open with VScode.
-* select `Code` and click Download the ZIP file.
+### Second method
+* Creating a virtual space in gitHub https://github.com/richard9106/project-1 open the repository and then click on CODE green buttom and create a virtual space.
-* after download you can extract the file and use it in your local environment
+* once it has been created you can open it with VScode directly from your virtual space.

 Alternatively you can [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)
-this repository ([MP1](https://github.com/marcin-kli/MP1)) into your github account.
+this repository ([PROJECT 1](https://github.com/richard9106/project-1)) into your github account.

 [Back to Table of contents](#table-of-contents)
 ___